Skip to content ↓

 This week's learning:

-Maths: We will be introducing hundreds and beginning to partition numbers with hundreds, tens and ones.
+Maths: We will be adding and subtracting across ones, tens and hundreds.

-History: We will be learning more about what life was like in an Anglo-Saxon village.
+History: We will be learning more about what life was like during the industrial revolution.

 Our new class book: